Mercerenies/latitude/spec/ii_standard_library/kernel.md

 This method returns a clone of the argument object.

+### `Kernel dupObject (object).`

+Returns a new object identical to `object` but distinct from it.
+This is different from cloning an object, which returns a new object whose *parent* is the object.
+This copies the actual slots of the object into a new object which shares the original's parent.

 ### `Kernel readHeader (filename).`

 This method reads the first several lines of the Latitude script with